SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-    Grammar of a force-value expression
+    Grammar of a forced-value expression

     forced-expression --> postfix-expression ``!``